Chair: Barrie Shepley

 Earl is a retired high school Educator and received his Doctorate in Physical Education from Springfield College in the United States.
 Dr. Church is a well-known and respected athletics coach in Niagara Ontario.
 He has been involved in Paralympics’ athletics for over nineteen years and this includes coaching at the 1992, 1996, 2000 and 2004 Paralympic Games, in addition to many World Championships and other international events.
 He has received numerous coaching awards, including the Ron Foster Award for his contributions to Canadian athletes with a disability and the Queen’s Golden Jubilee Medal for his significant contributions to Canada.
 Earl is a NCI Ontario program resource person, a past member of Sportalliance Board of Directors and has been a member of OFSAA Board of Directors for 15 years

 Treasurer/Secretary: Ann Doggett

-Ann Doggett is a director of the Coaches’ Association of Ontario, a director (Vice Chair) for Field Hockey Canada and member of Competition Committee for Pan American Hockey Federation.
+Ann Doggett is a director of the Coaches’ Association of Ontario, a director for Field Hockey Canada and member of Competition Committee for Pan American Hockey Federation.
 She coached in Field Hockey Ontario’s high performance program from 1998 – 2011.
-Currently, Ann is FHO’s Coach Development Chair, FHC’s Board of Director lead for Coach Development. and on FHO’s Quest 4 Gold Committee..
-Ann is a NCCP Multi-Sport Learning Facilitator, and Master Learning Facilitator for Field Hockey Canada.
+Currently, Ann is FHO’s Coach Development Chair and FHC’s Board of Director lead for Coach Development.
+Ann is a NCCP Multi-Sport and Field Hockey Canada Master Coach Developer.